United Air Lines Flight 553: Investigation

-the reader to the Report on the Southern Airways accident which quotes in full an FAA Bulletin raising issues of training and culture.
+the reader to the Report on the Southern Airways accident, which quotes in full an FAA Bulletin raising issues of training and culture.

 Conspiracy theories

 Dorothy Hunt's death led to the accident becoming caught up in rumors and conspiracy theories related to the unfolding Watergate scandal.
 Hunt was carrying $10,000 in $100 bills when the plane crashed, and some alleged that this money was meant for people connected to Watergate.
 James McCord alleged that Hunt supplied the Watergate defendants with money for legal expenses.
-The FBI's appearance at the crash scene was also regarded by some as unusually fast.
+The FBI's appearance at the accident scene was also regarded by some as unusually fast.
+The autopsies found lethal doses of cyanide in the blood stream of the pilot and a few of the passengers.
+Some theorists speculate that this was caused by foul play, however some of the materials on the plane such as wool and plastics release cyanide as they burn, which could account for the amount found.
 Skeptics of the official narrative speculated that the plane was targeted due to Hunt's presence on board, and that sabotage of the flight was covered up by government agencies.
-As a result, the accident became known as "the Watergate crash."
+As a result, the accident became known as "the Watergate crash".

-Proponents of Watergate-related theories included Sherman Skolnick, a Chicago-based private investigator, who alleged that the aircraft had been sabotaged by the CIA.
-On June 13, 1973, Skolnick testified at an NTSB hearing in Rosemont, Illinois and claimed the Federal Bureau of Investigation, Columbia Broadcasting System, United Air Lines, traffic controllers at Midway, and the NTSB itself conspired in a plot to sabotage the flight because 12 of its passengers had links to Watergate.
-United Airlines officials had asked the NTSB to hear Skolnick's version because he had frequently charged that UAL was among those attempting to suppress his explanation of events.
+One proponent of Watergate-related theories was Sherman Skolnick, a Chicago-based private investigator, who alleged that the aircraft had been sabotaged by the CIA.
+On June 13, 1973, Skolnick testified at an NTSB hearing in Rosemont, Illinois, and claimed the Federal Bureau of Investigation, Columbia Broadcasting System, United Air Lines, traffic controllers at Midway, and the NTSB itself conspired in a plot to sabotage the flight because 12 of its passengers had links to Watergate.
+United Air Lines officials had asked the NTSB to hear Skolnick's version because he had frequently charged that UAL was among those attempting to suppress his explanation of events.
 He said that Hunt carried $2 million in traveler's checks and money orders stolen from the Committee for the Re-Election of the President, $50,000 in currency, and documents that may have led to the impeachment of President Richard Nixon.
-He stated a hitman — that Nixon had placed aboard the aircraft to make sure that Hunt was killed — also died in the crash.
+He stated a hitman — whom Nixon had placed aboard the aircraft to make sure that Hunt was killed — also died in the accident.
 The Chicago Tribune said that Skolnick "[knitted] scores of facts and assumptions together loosely" and "[no] documentation was produced to substantiate the charges".

 The claim of CIA responsibility was echoed by Nixon's special counsel Chuck Colson in an interview with Time magazine in 1974.
-However, the same article speculated that Colson was accusing the CIA of the broad Watergate conspiracy in a desperate attempt to stave off Nixon's impeachment in the scandal, and that Colson may have "lost touch with reality" as he faced a prison sentence.
+Nonetheless, the same article speculated that Colson was accusing the CIA of the broad Watergate conspiracy in a desperate attempt to stave off Nixon's impeachment in the scandal, and that Colson may have "lost touch with reality" as he faced a prison sentence.

+In popular culture

+The accident, the deaths of Clark and Hunt, and elements of the conspiracy theories were featured in the 2023 HBO miniseries White House Plumbers.